LVivona/canopy/README.md

 Canopy uses Rust’s `Rc<RefCell<T>>` pattern to enable shared mutability and ownership, which makes it well-suited for managing dynamic, tree-like data.

-### Closing Remarks

-This project is also a personal experiment to apply best practices in developing safety-critical code.
-By adhering to the "Power of 10" rules for writing safe and reliable systems, the goal is to create robust, memory-safe code while exploring the depths of Rust’s safety features.

 ## Features

 - Tree-based structure with mutable and shared ownership via `Rc<RefCell<T>>`.